Chayadon/Reconstruction_attack_on_DR/README.md

 2. [The NIH Chest X-ray dataset](https://www.kaggle.com/datasets/nih-chest-xrays/data)

 ## 🤖Usage
-We will illustrate how to run our code on these settings:
+We will illustrate how to run our code on the following settings:
  - **Dataset** : the MNIST dataset
  - **Dimensionality reduction method** : Isomap
  - **Known-member set size(S)** : 9